yvenn-amara/multi-resolution-forecasting/README.md

 This repository contains all codes produced for the experiments detailed in our paper.

-"1.
-Sample Code" contains all the R and Python scripts used for preparing data, training models and producing forecasts Within this folder:
+[1.
+Sample Code](./1.%20Sample%20Code) contains all the R and Python scripts used for preparing data, training models and producing forecasts
+Within this folder:
 * [1.
 Data](./1.%20Sample%20Code/1.%20Data) contains the prepared data and
 * [2.
 Pred Signals](./1.%20Sample%20Code/2.%20Pred%20Signals) is a placeholder for predections, model weights, and other files generated during the analysis